metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_prometheus_agent_v1alpha1_manifest.md

 Optional:

-- `default` (Boolean) Default indicates that the scrape applies to all scrape objects that don't configure an explicit scrape class name.Only one scrape class can be set as default.
+- `default` (Boolean) Default indicates that the scrape applies to all scrape objects thatdon't configure an explicit scrape class name.Only one scrape class can be set as the default.
 - `relabelings` (Attributes List) Relabelings configures the relabeling rules to apply to all scrape targets.The Operator automatically adds relabelings for a few standard Kubernetes fieldslike '__meta_kubernetes_namespace' and '__meta_kubernetes_service_name'.Then the Operator adds the scrape class relabelings defined here.Then the Operator adds the target-specific relabelings defined in the scrape object.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--scrape_classes--relabelings))
-- `tls_config` (Attributes) TLSConfig section for scrapes. (see [below for nested schema](#nestedatt--spec--scrape_classes--tls_config))
+- `tls_config` (Attributes) TLSConfig defines the TLS settings to use for the scrape.
+When thescrape objects define their own CA, certificate and/or key, they takeprecedence over the corresponding scrape class fields.For now only the 'caFile', 'certFile' and 'keyFile' fields are supported. (see [below for nested schema](#nestedatt--spec--scrape_classes--tls_config))

 <a id="nestedatt--spec--scrape_classes--relabelings"></a>
 ### Nested Schema for `spec.scrape_classes.relabelings`